Why Some People Are Light Sleepers

 2. Sleep Disorders

 Sleep disorders like sleep apnea can dramatically reduce how well you sleep and increase how easily you’re woken up due to a lack of oxygen during the night.
-In fact, some sleep disorders might decrease how much time you spend in deep sleep, and some could even influence sleep spindle activity, both of which can make you a light sleeper.
+In fact, some sleep disorders, like narcolepsy, might decrease how much time you spend in deep sleep.
+This can make you easier to wake since you aren’t in your REM stage.
+Others, like restless leg syndrome, may wake you due to a painful sensation in your body.

 Tips for Getting a Good Night’s Sleep if You’re a Light Sleeper